gracejiang0612/cherrybloom/README.md

-# Emotional Cartography: A Spring Walk Through Central Park
+# A Spring Walk Through Central Park

 The first day I take data journalism course, I am wondering — how can I combine emotional expression with dataviz or visual perception.
 And this is the first time I approach to it.
 I spent a spring morning with my friends, shooting video and walking around Central Park.
 And record all my nonsense feeling.
 For the data viz part, I first scrape the location and description on Central Park.com and then use a storytelling template from MapBox: https://github.com/mapbox/storytelling.